Midwives respect their clients’ choice of birth place. We are trained to provide care at home and bring all the necessary equipment for home birth.

 - Had a previous negative birth experience in hospital that they think could be improved.

-There is no one ‘type’ of woman who has a home birth; women from all backgrounds choose home birth.
+There is no one ‘type’ of person who has a home birth; people from all backgrounds choose home birth.
 In Ontario, about 20% of midwifery-attended births occur at home.

 Who will care for me at a home birth?